egorio/udacity-virtual-tourist/README.md

 ## Implementation

-Application has two scenes:
+The app has two view controller scenes:

-- **MapController** - shows the map and allows user to drop pins on it.
+- **MapController** - shows the map and allows user to drop pins around the world.
 Users can drag pin to a new location after dropping them.
 As soon as a pin is dropped photo data for the pin location is fetched from Flickr.
 The actual photo downloads occur in the CollectionController.

 - **CollectionController** - allow users to download photos and edit an album for a location.
 Users can create new collections and delete photos from existing albums.

 Application uses CoreData to store Pins (`NSManagedObjectContext.executeFetchRequest`) and Photos (`NSFetchedResultsController`) objects.
 All API calls run in background (`NSURLSession.dataTaskWithRequest`).